-- I. It is the policy of WellCare of North Carolina[®] that the following diagnostic tests for symptomatic individuals for the evaluation of vaginitis are medically necessary for members/enrollees age ≥ 13 : - A. KOH "whiff test" (i.e., amine odor test); - B. Assay for sialidase activity; - C. Direct DNA probe tests to detect the presence of Candida and Gardnerella vaginalis. - II.
-It is the policy of WellCare of North Carolina® that screening of asymptomatic birthing individuals for bacterial vaginosis (BV) to reduce the incidence of preterm birth or other complications of pregnancy is not medically necessary as there is no evidence that treatment of BV in asymptomatic birthing individuals reduces these complications.2 - III.
-It is the policy of WellCare of North Carolina[®] that unspecified amplified DNA-probe testing for genitourinary conditions for asymptomatic individuals during routine exams, contraceptive management care, or pregnancy care is considered not medically necessary for members/enrollees ≥ 13 years of age as it has not been shown to improve clinical outcomes over direct DNA-probe testing. - IV.
-It is the policy of WellCare of North Carolina® that unspecified amplified DNA-probe testing for the diagnostic evaluation of symptomatic individuals for the following genitourinary conditions is considered not medically necessary for members/enrollees ≥ 13 of age, as it has not been shown to improve clinical outcomes over direct DNA-probe testing:
+- I. It is the policy of WellCare of North Carolina[®] that the following diagnostic tests for symptomatic individuals for the evaluation of vaginitis are medically necessary for members/enrollees age ≥ 16 : - A. KOH "whiff test" (i.e., amine odor test); - B. Assay for sialidase activity; - C. Direct and amplified DNA probe tests to detect the presence of Candida and Gardnerella vaginalis. - II.
+It is the policy of WellCare of North Carolina[®] that screening of asymptomatic birthing individuals for bacterial vaginosis (BV) to reduce the incidence of preterm birth or other complications of pregnancy is not medically necessary as there is no evidence that treatment of BV in asymptomatic birthing individuals reduces these complications.2 - III.
+It is the policy of WellCare of North Carolina[®] that the following tests for genitourinary conditions for asymptomatic individuals during routine exams, contraceptive management care, or pregnancy care are considered not medically necessary for members/enrollees ≥ 16 years of age, as they have not been shown to improve clinical outcomes in this population:^{2,4}. - A. Unspecified amplified DNA probe testing; - B. Amplified DNA probe Candida testing; - C. Sure Swab (81513), BD MAX Vaginal Panel (81514), and Xpert Xpress MVP (0352U) nucleic acid amplification testing (NAAT) panels for vaginitis. - IV.
+It is the policy of WellCare of North Carolina[®] that unspecified amplified DNA-probe testing for the diagnostic evaluation of symptomatic individuals for the following genitourinary conditions is considered not medically necessary for members/enrollees ≥ 16 of age, as it has not been shown to improve clinical outcomes over direct DNA-probe testing:

-- A. Acute vaginitis or vulvitis (\leq four episodes per year); - B. Gynecologic and obstetric conditions triggered by etiologies other than complicated vaginitis inducing mechanisms as listed in the second diagnosis table below, including: - 1.
+- A. Acute vaginitis or vulvitis (\leq four episodes per year); - B. Gynecologic and obstetric conditions triggered by etiologies other than complicated vaginitis inducing mechanisms as listed in Table 5, including: - 1.
 Urinary tract infections; - 2.
 Pelvic inflammatory disease; - 3.
 Inflammatory disorders of the vagina, vulva, and perineum; - 4.
 Irregular menstruation or abnormal uterine and vaginal bleeding; - 5.
 Dysmenorrhea; - 6.
-Complications with pregnancy, including all of the following: - a. pre-term labor; - b. ectopic pregnancy; - c. high risk pregnancy. - V. It is the policy of WellCare of North Carolina[®] that current literature does not support the use of multiplex/multitarget amplified DNA-probe testing/polymerase chain reaction (PCR) panel testing of genitourinary pathogens commonly associated with vaginitis,.
+Complications with pregnancy, including all of the following: - a. pre-term labor; - b. ectopic pregnancy; - c. high risk pregnancy. - V. It is the policy of WellCare of North Carolina[®] that current scientific literature does not support the use of multiplex/multitarget amplified DNA-probe test Bridge Women's Health Infectious Disease Detection panel (0330U) for genitourinary pathogens commonly associated with vaginitis.